Quantum dot thermal machines -- a guide to engineering: The effect of quantum dot dynamics

 The expressions for $\gamma_{L/R}$ in Eq.\ref{eq-rates-DB} are inspired by the fact that in the case of a quantum dot with the detailed balance preserved, the conductance and thermoelectric susceptibility (Eq.\ref{eq-GL}) depend on the ``harmonic sum'' combination $\gamma_L \gamma_R/(\gamma_L \gamma_R)$.
 For $\gamma_L=1+e^\gamma$, $\gamma_R=1+e^{-\gamma}$ this combination is equal to 1, while $\gamma_L/\gamma_R=e^{\gamma}$.
 The expressions for $\alpha_{+/-}$ were chosen analogously.
 Thus, the coefficients $\gamma$ and $\alpha$ in Eq.\ref{eq-rates-DB} represent the degree of asymmetry between the left-right tunnel couplings and positive/negative current directions respectively.

-The symmetry breaking between the positive and negative current directions means that charge will be accumulated across the SET, resulting in an induced offset bias voltage in equilibrium (at zero current).
+The symmetry breaking between the positive and negative current directions means that charge will be accumulated across the SET, resulting in an induced offset bias voltage in equilibrium (at zero current), $\Delta V$, equal to $-2T\alpha$.

 The Onsager coefficients are then found as derivatives from the offset bias, and for the rates given by Eq.\ref{eq-rates-DB}, conductance has the form:

 while, the thermoelectric susceptibility, is, as usual, $L(\varepsilon)=\varepsilon G(\varepsilon)/T$.
 The derivation for both can be found in Appendix \ref{SI-DB}.